How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 Cons

-The way in which you host your VoIP phone system will depend largely on the space available for telephony equipment and your budget.
+The choice between a self-hosted VoIP or a cloud-hosted VoIP phone system is will depend largely on the space available for telephony equipment and your budget.

 There are two traditional phone systems which small businesses have relied on for many years:

 The benefits of virtual telephone systems and VoIP are hard to ignore.
-Advancements in technology have brought solutions previously reserved for large corporations to the masses.
+Advancements in technology have brought solutions previously reserved for large corporations to the masses, at competitive prices that are much lower than older hardwired phone systems.

-The new breed of telephone systems has introduced a raft of advanced features which can speed up your business processes and increase customer satisfaction.
+Modern business telephone systems have a raft of advanced features which can speed up your business processes and increase customer satisfaction.
 They include:

-Because telephone system requirements vary, it's important you find an appropriate supplier.
-A good way to start is to seek recommendations from similar businesses.
-It's also worth speaking to your existing IT supplier, as many will offer the latest in VoIP and virtual telephone technology.
+A good way to identify suitable companies is to seek recommendations from friends and other business owners.
+It's also worth speaking to your existing IT supplier about the latest in VoIP and virtual telephone technologies.